abureau/CMCMsim/README.md

   This will create the text file res_power_raw.tex which was the basis for Table 2 and the pdf files bias_dep1.pdf and emp_se_dep1.pdf which are Figures 1 and 2 of the manuscript.

+- To create the online supplement, compile the file compare_CMCM_revision2_supp.Rnw in R or R Studio.